by Dimitri Van Gaever

 Remember how much you loved picture books growing up?
 Coffee table books are quite like that, drawing us in with large, eye-catching visuals that speak to our imagination.
 What keeps us interested as adults, though, is that coffee books don’t just lay out a story but challenge us to understand their structure, the way the pictures are organized and curated, and derive a deeper meaning from it.
 With each page we turn, a new layer is revealed.

 Coffee table book production is booming

 Recent developments in the field of digital printing equipment have made printing short runs more cost-effective.
-Xeikon’s book production suites are equipped to handle substrates of up to 350 g/m² and match offset quality yet come with much lower setup costs.
-Able to print extra-long formats, the book production suites are perfect for producing high-value, luxurious limited-edition photobooks on high-brow subjects like architecture, art, photography, fashion, … Indeed, as Interquest confirms in its 2015 report Digital Book Printing in Europe, the production of coffee table books is experiencing a boost:
+Xeikon’s SIRIUS presses are equipped to handle substrates of up to 350 g/m² and match offset quality yet come with much lower setup costs.
+Able to print extra-long formats, the book production suites are perfect for producing high-value, luxurious limited-edition photobooks on high-brow subjects like architecture, art, photography, fashion, … Indeed, as Interquest confirms in its report on Digital Book Printing in Europe, the production of coffee table books is experiencing a boost:

 Coffee table books are among the most common color applications for digital printing, next to educational and professional books.
 Coffee table digital book production continues to be a growing application.